svssathvik7/docs/docs/developers/sdk/react-hooks/Quickstart.md

 # Quickstart

-## What You’ll Need Before We Start
+## What you’ll need before we start

 - **WBTC/BTC balance** on testnet (we’ll provide testnet funds—just ask).
 - **SepoliaETH** for gas fees on Sepolia.